-This leafy green superfood is an excellent crop for those just starting out in gardening.
+If you are wondering how to grow kale in your garden this year, you will be happy to know that this leafy green superfood is an excellent crop for beginner gardeners.
 Not only is kale easy to grow, but it will provide you with a continuous harvest well into the fall, sometimes even winter, depending on your growing zone.

-It is a hardy crop that can be used for a wide variety of raw and cooked recipes.
+Kale is a hardy crop that can be used for a wide array of raw and cooked recipes.
 Packed full of nutrition, kale is the perfect addition to both small and larger gardens that aspire to maximize the overall nutrient content of their home-grown yield.

 Growing kale in GardenSoxx® | Plant Family: Brassicaceae